Father of 2, deported to El Salvador, allowed return to US

 Jose Escobar was welcomed at Houston’s Bush Intercontinental Airport by a group of supporters.
 He was accompanied by his wife, Rose, and their two children, Walter and Carmen, who had flown to El Salvador in June to visit him.
 They were in El Salvador when they got word that U.S. immigration authorities had approved waivers that would allow him to return to the U.S. legally.

 Escobar was a teenager when his family settled in the U.S. in 2001 with temporary protected status, which was granted to Salvadorans who were victims of earthquakes that year.
-He married his wife Rose in 2006, the same year he learned that his family hadn’t filed the paperwork necessary for him to renew his visa.
+He married Rose in 2006, the same year he learned that his family hadn’t filed the paperwork necessary for him to renew his visa.

 He was living in the U.S. without authorization, and an immigration judge ordered his deportation that year.
-Rose and his children are all U.S. citizens.
+His wife and children are all U.S. citizens.

 Escobar was arrested in 2011 — during the administration of former President Barack Obama — and detained for several months.
 After an intense lobbying campaign, the local field office director for U.S. Immigration and Customs Enforcement released Escobar in January 2012 “so he could get his affairs in order,” the agency said last year.